-Upon return from deployment, Jessie had the opportunity to attend the Marine Corps Ball — a magnificent event celebrated by all Marines, but made even more special for Jessie, as it was at this event that he met his future wife, Emily.
+Upon return from deployment, Jessie had the opportunity to attend the Marine Corps Ball — a magnificent event celebrated by all Marines, but made even more special for Jesse, as it was at this event that he met his future wife, Emily.

 Jessie’s unit deployed to Afghanistan once again in the summer of 2011.
 On October 17, 2011, Scout Sniper Team leader Corporal Jessie Fletcher was on a mission to provide over-watch and security for advancing units around the district, when he stepped on an improvised explosive device.
 The blast caused severe injuries, including the loss of both legs above the knee and several of his fingers.

 Throughout the long months of recovery at Walter Reed National Military Medical Center, Emily was at Jessie’s side, supporting him both physically and emotionally.
 After his medical retirement from the Marine Corps in December of 2012, Jessie and Emily moved to North Carolina, where they enjoy the support of Emily’s extended family.
 Jessie and Emily were married shortly after their return to North Carolina, and Jessie is now enrolled at Salem College, pursuing a degree in Business Administration

 A handicapped accessible home was necessary to allow Jessie to navigate without the barriers of a typical house, and the attendant costs of such modifications, including a roll-in shower, roll-under sinks, lowered counter tops, and wider door frames, make the cost of construction significantly higher.